TomatenKuchenDEV/docs/docs/birthday.md

 ---
 title: Birthdays
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Explains the birthday system.
+The birthday system allows creating birthday per user and per server.
+You can also create birthday calendars and customized reminders.
 ---

 Birthdays are sent daily in the set server timezone at 0 o'clock (midnight).